Charles Dierkop: Career

 Dierkop was a lifetime member of the Actors Studio.
 His first role as a professional actor was in television's Naked City.

 Dierkop was cast in two George Roy Hill films, and played an outlaw both times — as "Flat Nose Curry" in Butch Cassidy and the Sundance Kid (1969), he played a member of the Hole in the Wall Gang, and as "Floyd" in The Sting (1973), he acted as a bodyguard with Lee Paul to Robert Shaw's New York gangster/griftee, Doyle Lonnegan.
 He is best known for playing Detective Pete Royster on the television series Police Woman between 1974 and 1978.

 Dierkop appears briefly in the music video of "Man on the Moon", a hit song by the American alternative rock band R.E.M.

 Personal life and death

 Dierkop was married to Joan Addis from 1958 to 1974.
 They had a daughter, Lynn, and a son.
+After Dierkop mentioned wishing to meet his father in an interview with a Milwaukee newspaper, a cousin facilitated a reunion with the man who was living on Chicago's skid row when Dierkop was 39 years old.

 On February 25, 2024, Dierkop died at the age of 87 from complications of pneumonia and a heart attack at Sherman Oaks Hospital in Los Angeles.